Neptune tutorial#

 run.stop()

-It's also important to stop the run in interactive environments, such as Jupyter Notebook – otherwise, the connection will remain open until you close the notebook completely.
+You should also manually stop the run in interactive environments, such as Jupyter Notebook.
+Otherwise, the connection remains open and background logging continues until you close the session completely.

 Run your script#